5 Dealing with messy data

 5.6 Working with dates and times

 Data describing dates and times can be complex, not least because they can be written is so many different formats.
-1 April 2020 can be written as 2020-04-01, 20/04/01, 200401, 1/4 2020, 4/1/20, 1 Apr 20, and a myriad of other ways.
-5 past 6 in the evening can be written as 18:05 or 6.05 pm.
-In addition to this ambiguity, time zones, daylight saving time, leap years and even leap seconds make working with dates and times even more complicated.
+The date 1 April 2020 can be written as 2020-04-01, 20/04/01, 200401, 1/4 2020, 4/1/20, 1 Apr 20, and a myriad of other ways.
+The time 5 past 6 in the evening can be written as 18:05 or 6.05 pm.
+In addition to this ambiguity, time zones, daylight saving time, leap years, and even leap seconds make working with dates and times even more complicated.

-The default in R is to use the ISO8601 standards, meaning that dates are written as YYYY-MM-DD and that times are written using the 24-hour hh:mm:ss format.
+The default in R is to use the ISO8601 standards, meaning that dates are written as YYYY-MM-DD, and that times are written using the 24-hour hh:mm:ss format.
 In order to avoid confusion, you should always use these, unless you have very strong reasons not to.

 Dates in R are represented as Date objects, and dates with times as POSIXct objects.
 The examples below are concerned with Date objects, but you will explore POSIXct too, in Exercise 5.12.